-Both skin effect and proximity effect increase losses in any conductor with time varying current.
+Both skin effect and proximity effect increase losses in any conductor with the time-varying current.

-When DC is passing through the conductor, the distribution of current throughout the cross-section of the conductor is uniform.
-This happens only with the direct current (DC).
-When alternating current (AC) is flowing through the conductor, the distribution of current throughout the cross-section of conductor is non-uniform.
-In this condition, the current density is higher at the surface of the conductor compared to the current density at its center.
+In this condition, the current density is higher at the conductor’s surface compared to the current density at its centre.
 As the frequency is increased, this effect becomes more pronounced.
 This effect is called the “skin effect”.

-Similar to skin effect, one another effect which causes the non-uniform current distribution in the conductor.
+Similar to the skin effect, another effect causes the non-uniform current distribution in the conductor.
 This effect is known as the “proximity effect”.

-Both the skin effect and proximity effects, depend upon the size of conductor, frequency, distance between the conductors and permeability of conductor material.
+Both the skin effect and proximity effects depend upon the size of the conductor, frequency, the distance between the conductors and permeability of conductor material.

 2,078 total views, 1 views today